GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 ## Outlook and conclusions

-At the moment, the chip appears side-by-side with the padlock, but the intention is to override the padlock in the future and add closer association between permissions and the site information surface.
-There are also plans to show a confirmation with additional feedback on the user's decision.
-The Chrome team is also investigating potentially more aggressive auto-blocking of permissions based on prior behavior.
+There are plans for further UI and UX improvements the Chrome team is working on and the team is also investigating potentially more aggressive auto-blocking of permissions based on prior behavior.
 You will learn about the news here once these plans mature.

 Concluding, the new UI reduces the perceived insistence on a decision and improves the browsing